xPuls3/Pendorian-Elite-UI/README.md

 * Customize the values.

 ## Notice
-Given that Puls3 is a tester and active on the development server, new features will most likely be made compatable before they arrive on the live game.
+Given that Puls3 is a tester (was, the testing program shut down) and active on the development server, new features will most likely be made compatable before they even arrive on the live game.

 If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall then reinstall directly from GitHub.

 ## Support
 This script is was created for Firefox and only Firefox, not Chrome, not Opera, and not Vivaldi, alternate browser support relies on users reporting errors.

-I'm at a dilema when it comes to browsers, for now Firefox remains the official standard, though it might switch to Chrome.
+Despite this I attempt to provide the best experience across all mainstream browsers.

 This script was made for Violentmonkey, though may work on other extensions, if you use Greasemonkey or Tampermonkey, I suggest switching, though it's not required.
 Greasemonkey users beware, it is the cause of many compatability issues.